Lithium Refining & Battery Materials Processing

 Catch retained heat in cooldown zones before it becomes a safety event or shutdown

 In lithium processing, the problem is often not the hottest moment.
 It's the heat that stays in material, equipment, or a transfer zone longer than it should.
-AVIAN watches those areas continuously so operators can intervene before the issue grows.
+AVIAN delivers continuous critical asset monitoring across cooldown zones, kilns, and material-handling lines so operators can intervene before the issue grows.

 The risky part can start after the hot step ends